liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 [https://aws-portal.amazon.com/gp/aws/developer/registration/index.html/](https://aws-portal.amazon.com/gp/aws/developer/registration/index.html/)

-Add the following lines to your portal-ext.properties file and populate the values for the assocaite tag, access key id and secret access key from your Amazon Web Services account.
+Add the following lines to your portal-ext.properties file and populate the values for the associate tag, access key id and secret access key from your Amazon Web Services account.
 Ensure there are no spaces between the `=` sign and their values.

 	amazon.access.key.id=
 	amazon.associate.tag=